ninxsoft/Jade-CLI/README.md

 # Download the latest Jamf Pro Installer for Linux
 jade --download --type jamf --platform linux

-# Download a particular release version of the Jamf Pro Server Tools for Windows to a custom directory
+# Download a particular release version of the Jamf Pro Server Tools
+# for Windows, to a custom directory
 jade --download --type jpst --release 2.7.3 --platform windows --output ~/Desktop
 ```